tsunami416604/azure-docs.hu-hu/articles/azure-monitor/platform/collect-custom-metrics-guestos-vm-cloud-service-classic.md

 </PrivateConfig>
 ```

-Mentse helyileg a diagnosztikai fájlt.
+Mentse a diagnosztikai fájlt helyileg.

-## <a name="deploy-the-diagnostics-extension-to-your-cloud-service"></a>A diagnosztikai bővítmény üzembe helyezése a Cloud Service-ben
+## <a name="deploy-the-diagnostics-extension-to-your-cloud-service"></a>A Diagnosztika bővítmény üzembe helyezése a felhőszolgáltatásban

 Indítsa el a PowerShellt, és jelentkezzen be az Azure-ba.